 I can't honestly answer for other organisations, but when you study with The Home Design School there is nothing on your certificate to indicate that the course was taken online.

 Your certificate simply states the name of your qualification.

 This is one of those questions that is nigh on impossible to answer because there will be as many different opinions out there as options for study.

 For sure, there will be some dinosaur employers who will only value a face to face taught qualification, who believe that studying online is inferior.

 But when you consider that interior design is an industry at the cutting edge of technology (3D visualisations anyone?) it's hard to think that anyone except for really out-of-touch employers are going to be dismissive of training because it was provided in the digital space.
 In fact, most employers recognise that people often study online whilst working and managing other commitments, which shows a wealth of skills and competencies in itself!

 And of course, your education is only one part of what makes you a valuable candidate at interview.
 Your knowledge, your portfolio and your interpersonal skills.

-Studying online is the future, guys, so if you're ready to make the leap, or want to find out more, click on the image below to go to our design school, and get yourself a UK accredited qualification.
+Studying online is the future, guys, so if you're ready to make the leap, or want to find out more, check out our courses page and up-skill yourself with us.